timmak/arc-docs/en/aws/reference-npm-run-scripts.md

 ## <a href=#arc-sandbox id=arc-sandbox>`sandbox`</a>

-Start a local web server and in-memory DyanmoDB instance:
+Start a local web server and in-memory DynamoDB instance:

 ```bash
 npm start